caynine9/Term4-pemrogramanweb2/README.md

 ## Instructions

-Usually after commiting files to GitHub there are some sensitive informations that were automatically deleted.
+Usually after pushing files to GitHub there are huge files/sensitive informations (app tokens/keys) that were not included in the commit (.gitignore).
 To ensure that you are able to run Laravel's webserver properly you need to do few things after cloning a Laravel project repos:

 * **Issues with 500 Server Error:**